pudly/schmopera-hugo/content/articles/an-open-letter.md

 related_companies = ["scene/companies/canadian-opera-company.md"]
 related_people = []
 short_description = "This silence is the loudest thing you've ever produced.
 It is absolutely deafening.
 It has left an entire generation of Canadian artists in confusion and tears.
 Culture is ultimately a set of actions, not beliefs.
-Your silence therefore is an act representative of your culture." slug = "an-open-letter" title = "An open letter" youtube_url = ""
+Your silence therefore is an act representative of your culture." slug = "an-open-letter-to-the-canadian-opera-company" title = "An open letter to the Canadian Opera Company" youtube_url = ""

 +++